 Susannah Hayes has always dreamed of becoming a star — not just for the fame, but also to catch the eye of her former rock star father.
 When her father dies unexpectedly at the beginning of her senior year, and her mother moves the family to a new city, Susannah struggles, but realizes that this is an opportunity to reinvent herself... perhaps as the cool singer-songwriter that she's always wanted to be.
 As Susannah wrestles with finding her voice and friends who aren't what they seem to be, she may just discover that music can help.
 This nuanced exploration of identity, creativity, and family will speak to many teens who are still finding themselves.

-Fans of Celaena Sardothien and her epic fantasy series Throne of Glass will be thrilled with this deluxe hardcover box set, which includes the newly released series finale!
+Fans of Celaena Sardothien and her epic fantasy series Throne of Glass will be thrilled with this deluxe hardcover box set, which includes all eight books in this stunning fantasy series!
 When Celaena comes to the palace to fight to the death for the right to be the king's champion — and win her freedom — she ends up caught in a battle against dark forces that threaten her entire world.
 Rich worldbuilding and and epic journey from slave to queen make this series a thrilling ride from start to finish.
-This set includes hardcover editions of all books in the series, plus a four-color poster.
+This set includes paperback editions of all books in the series.

 In an America where the dead rose in the midst of the Civil War, the Native and Negro Education Act requires some children to attend combat schools, where they learn to be attendants and defenders of the wealthy white elite.
 Jane McKeene was hoping to return to her home in Kentucky, but when families in Baltimore County start going missing, she discovers that she's stumbled into a conspiracy — and the restless dead may not be the most monstrous enemies that surround her.
 The first book in a duology, Dread Nation explores what happens when racial prejudice comes face to face with a desperate need to survive — leaving a country on the brink of destruction.